Raedin24/School/L400/DCIT 417/Session 5.md

 - Finite and infinite population
 Can be combined to have queuing systems with particular characteristics

-Queuing theory helps in determining the time that the jobs spend in queues in the system.
+**Queuing theory** helps in determining the time that the jobs spend in various queues in the system.
 This time can be used to predict the response time